 - Select Cloud service and type the prefix in the DNS name field.

-- If domain name is available, the interface reflects green color.
+- If the domain name is available, the interface reflects green color.

 - If Name is unavailable, the interface reflects red color.
 Try new name if red.

 Cloud management gateway can now serve Cloud distribution point as well.
-Below are the steps to Check unique service name for storage
+Below are the steps to Check a unique service name for the storage

 - Sign in to the Azure portal.
 Search for Storage account.
 Select Create.